 While not very well known for destination weddings, the German Alps are home to some of the most picturesque scenery in Europe and well worth visiting.

 Privacy + Seclusion: Moderate seclusion.
 In southern Germany, spending your free time outside is the standard.
 While tourists tend to crowd a few main locations, it’s not uncommon to share the trail with locals.
 In our experience, Germany is one of the best hiking elopement destinations.
-We’ve shared countless sunrises and sunsets in total privacy on a summit.
+My husband, Scott and I, have shared countless sunrises and sunsets in total privacy on a summit.

 Cost: $$ Prices are similar to Austria.
 Lodging is one of the bigger expenses.